MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 | Description | Inbound rule to allow WMI traffic for remote Windows Management Instrumentation.
 [TCP] |
 | Remote Addresses | [Management Computers](#managementaddresses), [Domain Controllers](#domaincontrolleraddresses) |

+This protocol uses a dynamic RPC port by default, but it can be [reconfigured to use a static one](#wmistaticport).

+> ![NOTE]
+> The WMI protocol also supports receiving asynchronous callbacks through the `%systemroot%\system32\wbem\unsecapp.exe` binary.
+This feature is rarely used and we are unaware of a practical use case for async clients running on domain controllers.

 #### Remote Desktop - User Mode (UDP-In)

 | Property    | Value |